abuna1985/sortable-table/README.md

 #### BEM naming convention

-After reading the [namespace section of this Smashing Magazine article on mistakes to avoid using BEM](https://www.smashingmagazine.com/2016/06/battling-bem-extended-edition-common-problems-and-how-to-avoid-them/#2-should-i-be-namespacing), I decided to apply the same BEM prefix namespacing as in the <cite>Smashing Magazine</cite> article.
+After reading the [namespace section of this Smashing Magazine article on mistakes to avoid using BEM (Block, Element, Modifier)](https://www.smashingmagazine.com/2016/06/battling-bem-extended-edition-common-problems-and-how-to-avoid-them/#2-should-i-be-namespacing), I decided to apply the same BEM prefix namespacing as in the <cite>Smashing Magazine</cite> article.
 Below is the table that shows the prefix description and examples from the article.

 <blockquote cite="https://www.smashingmagazine.com/2016/06/battling-bem-extended-edition-common-problems-and-how-to-avoid-them/#2-should-i-be-namespacing">
   <table>